tvduong117/tvduong117/README.md

 - *Peacemaking Among Primates*, Frans De Waal
 - *Demons*, Fyodor Dostovesky
 - *Steps Towards an Evolutionary Physics*, Enzo Tiezzi

-One of the few things I hope to do will be to learn French and Chinese by my end of my four years at UCI, as well as secure a PhD spot(somewhere... somehow...)

-Feel free to reach out through [Linkedin](https://www.linkedin.com/in/tvduong/).
-### Quotes that inspired me:
+I just started using GitHub, so I currently do not have any statistics yet!

-##### "It is more important to be persistent and ardent than brilliant." -Quote from Canvas page on Arassingham's CHEM 1A, 1B, 1C 😂
+#### "It is more important to be persistent and ardent than brilliant." -Quote from Canvas page on Arassingham's CHEM 1A, 1B, 1C 😂
-##### "Conservation without evolution is death.
+#### "Conservation without evolution is death.
 Evolution without conservation is madness..." -Gregory Bateson

-I just started using GitHub, so I currently do not have any statistics yet!

 <!--
 **tvduong117/tvduong117** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.